jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

 tags: ["product"]
 ---

 Neel and I started working on [Herald](https://www.heraldhq.com) in December 2019.
 It's [the best space for teams to collect, analyze, and collaborate on user feedback](https://www.heraldhq.com).
 Working feverishly over the winter break, we got the MVP in the hands of our first customer in on January 2nd.

-From then on, we've maintained a [changelog](https://www.notion.so/herald/What-s-New-2f90a8e462da42758878e34bb5a3371c) that Neel updates every week.
+From then on, we've maintained a weekly [changelog](https://www.notion.so/herald/What-s-New-2f90a8e462da42758878e34bb5a3371c).
+As you may have noticed, our changelog is maintained as a simple Notion document.

 {{< fig2 src="/herald-changelog.png" caption="A screenshot of the Herald changelog"
 link="https://www.notion.so/herald/What-s-New-2f90a8e462da42758878e34bb5a3371c" >}}

+Producing the changelog is a fairly involved task: planning and completing the work, producing the copy and any associated usage videos or screenshots, etc. Given that as a super early stage startup that's always stretched for time, **why do maintain this changelog?** This was especially a big question early on, when we only had one customer and it could've been far easier to just show them any changes.

 ### Cost of Changelogs

-Producing the changelog is a fairly involved task: planning and completing the work, producing the copy and any associated usage videos or screenshots, etc. Given that as a super early stage startup that's always stretched for time, **why did we start this changelog?** This was especially a big question early on, when we only had one customer and it could've been far easier to just show them any changes.

-Furthermore, maintaining a changelog _almost_ requires the forcing function of a regular cadence.
+Maintaining a changelog _mostly_ requires maintaining a regular cadence.
 Otherwise, it is too easy to skip it "just this once".
-But a fixed cadence also forces us to make progress on the product by shipping something in a fixed time window when the better long-term solution might be to take more time to build a more robust feature.
+But a fixed cadence also requires us to ship some user-facing change every week.
+This is a clear downside: often, the better long-term thing to do hunker down and solve a larger problem.
+Worse, maybe that week we shouldn't even be focusing on product development but on infrastructure changes, or even non-engineering work like sales or marketing.

 {{<note>}}
 A dogmatic publishing cadence is not a requirement for a good changelog.
 It